GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-54/index.md

 * You can now create your own custom HTML tag with and make re-usable web components with [Custom Elements v1](#custom-elements).
-* It’s easier to send messages between open windows or tabs on the same origin with the [BroadcastChannel API](#broadcast-channel).
+* It's easier to send messages between open windows or tabs on the same origin with the [BroadcastChannel API](#broadcast-channel).
 * [Media experience get better](#request-full-screen) on Android and [foreign fetch](#foreign-fetch) is now available as an origin trial.

-I’m Pete LePage, let’s dive in and see what’s new for developers in Chrome 54!
+I'm Pete LePage, let's dive in and see what's new for developers in Chrome 54!

 ## Custom elements v1 {: #custom-elements }